KVSlab/VaMPy/README.md

 </p>

 ## Description
-This is a collection of scripts to run an aneurysm problem with Oasis.
+Aneurysm workflow is a collection of scripts to run an aneurysm problem with [Oasis](https://github.com/mikaem/Oasis).
 There are also scripts for a variety of post-processing; WSS-based metrics, more advanced turbulence metrics, and a variety of morphological parameters.
 The latter is implemented through automated neck plane detection, but are not adapted to the `Aneurysm_workflow` pipeline and are here merely for convenience.

 ## Authors
 These scripts was written by